fifth-postulate/finding-the-planets/book/src/finding/image.md

 # Image
-Now that we have are data in a CSV file, we are operating on it.
+Now that we have our data in a CSV file, we are operating on it.
 The first thing that we should do is make an image.

 ## Artist Impression